sulu/sulu/UPGRADE.md

 registered as services as described in the [documentation](http://docs.sulu.io/en/latest/cookbook/using-the-tab-navigation.html).

-Consider that the URL for the retrieval of the content navigation items have changed to `/admin/content-navigations?alias=your-alias` and have to be updated in your javascript components.
+Consider that the URLs for the retrieval of the content navigation items have changed to `/admin/content-navigations?alias=your-alias` and have to be updated in your javascript components.